 Quantum circuits

-In the quantum circuit model, wires represent qubits and gates represent operations acting on these qubits.
+In the quantum circuit model, wires represent qubits and gates represent operations on these qubits.
 We'll focus for now on operations we've encountered so far, namely unitary operations and standard basis measurements.
-As we learn about other sorts of quantum operations and measurements, we'll enhance our model accordingly.
+As we learn about other sorts of quantum operations and measurements, we can enhance our model accordingly.

 Here's a simple example of a quantum circuit:

 In this circuit, we have a single qubit named which is represented by the horizontal line, and a sequence of gates representing unitary operations on this qubit.
-Just like in the examples above, the flow of information goes from left to right — so the first operation performed is a Hadamard, the second is an operation, the third is another Hadamard, and the final operation is a operation.
+Just like in the examples above, the flow of information goes from left to right — so the first operation performed is a Hadamard operation, the second is an operation, the third is another Hadamard operation, and the final operation is a operation.
 Applying the entire circuit therefore applies the composition of these operations, to the qubit

-Sometimes we wish to explicitly indicate the input or output states to a circuit.
-For example, if we apply the operation to the state we obtain the state We may indicate this as follows:
+Sometimes we may wish to explicitly indicate the input or output states of circuits.
+For example, if we apply the operation to the state we obtain the state This can be indicated as follows:

-Quantum circuits often have all qubits initialized to as we have in this case, but there are also cases where we wish to set the input qubits to different states.
+Quantum circuits often start out with all qubits initialized to as we have in this case, but there are also situations where the input qubits are initially set to different states.

-Now let's see how we can specify this circuit in Qiskit, beginning with the imports needed for the current section.
+Now let's see how we can specify this circuit in Qiskit.
+We'll start with a version check along with the imports needed for the remainder of the lesson.

 No output produced

-To begin, we can create the circuit as follows, by sequentially adding gates from left to right.
+To begin, we can build the circuit above as follows, by defining a quantum circuit with one qubit and sequentially adding gates from left to right.

 Output:

-The default names for qubits in Qiskit are etc., and when there is just a single qubit like in our example, the default name is rather than If we wish to choose our own name we can do this using the
+The default names for qubits in Qiskit are etc., and when there's just a single qubit, like in our example, the default name is rather than If we wish to choose our own name we can do this using the

 Output:

-As always, the gate labeled refers to a Hadamard operation, while the second gate is a two-qubit gate: it's the controlled-NOT operation, where the solid circle represents the control qubit and the circle resembling the symbol denotes the target qubit.
+As always, the gate labeled refers to a Hadamard operation, while the second gate is a controlled-NOT operation: the solid circle represents the control qubit and the circle resembling the symbol denotes the target qubit.

-Before examining this circuit in greater detail and explaining what it does, it is imperative that we clarify how qubits are ordered in quantum circuits, which connects with the convention that Qiskit uses for naming and ordering systems mentioned briefly in the previous lesson.
+Before examining this circuit in greater detail and explaining what it does, it is imperative that we first clarify how qubits are ordered in quantum circuits.
+This connects with the convention that Qiskit uses for naming and ordering systems that was mentioned briefly in the previous lesson.

 Qiskit's qubit ordering convention for circuits